eiramarol/eiramarol/README.md

 <div align = "center">

 # Hi there 👋 Welcome to my page.
 I'm Lora.
-*An aspiring Frontend Web Developer*
+*An aspiring QA Automation Engineer*

 [![wakatime](https://wakatime.com/badge/user/01eeb911-497f-4b0d-8750-53be28b810a2.svg)](https://wakatime.com/@01eeb911-497f-4b0d-8750-53be28b810a2)
 </div>

 <!-- - 🤔 I’m looking for help with trying to find my first software engineering job in this current job climate. -->
-- 👩‍💻 I’m currently working as Presales techsupport
+- 👩‍💻 I’m currently working as a Presales tech support
 - 🌱 I’m currently learning Selenium Webdriver
-- 👩 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I used to crochet baby beanies and boots/shoes and sell them.

 ---
 ### Some Tools I Have Used and Learned